 The condition was previously called 'Shy-Drager Syndrome'.
 The term 'multiple system atrophy' was first introduced in 1969.
 It took some years for the term 'MSA' to be widely adopted until an international consensus of medical experts recommended in 1996 the name multiple system atrophy (MSA) be used.
-They also recommended the terms 'MSA-C' and 'MSA-P' be used to indicate whether a patient's problems were predominantly cerebellar or Parkinsonian respectively.
+They also recommended the terms 'MSA-C' and 'MSA-P' be specified to indicate whether a person's early symptoms are predominantly cerebellar (see common terms, page 27) or Parkinsonian respectively.

-Broken down, MSA stands for:
+MSA stands for: